 Student groups that offer programs for children and youth under 18 years of age must register their event with the Committee for Programs for Children and Youth, which will review and approve programs and provide guidance on health and safety issues, insurance, legal compliance, and other concerns.
 The Committee includes representatives from the Office of the Provost, Athletics, Yale’s museums, New Haven and State Affairs, the Office of Environmental Health and Safety, and the Office of the General Counsel, and its purpose is to help run your programs in a way that protects your participants and you.
 The Policy on Health and Safety of Children and Youth sets out basic requirements for registration, training, the adoption of program guidelines, and similar matters.
 The Policy on Reporting Suspected Child Abuse and Neglect explains your responsibility under Connecticut law and Yale policy to report suspected abuse to the proper authorities.

-An on-line form for registering your program, health and safety guidelines, examples of useful forms, and other resources are listed on the website.
+An online form for registering your program, guidelines for health and safety, examples of useful forms, and other resources are listed on the Yale Programs for Children and Youths website.
 Please complete this form if you have primary responsibility for organizing a program that will include persons (other than Yale College students) under the age of 18.
 This form must be submitted at least 60 days before your program begins.
 Continuing programs must re-register annually.
-The Committee on Programs for Children and Youth will notify you by e-mail if permission for your program has been approved or denied or if further information is required.
+The Committee on Programs for Children and Youth will notify you by email if permission for your program has been approved or denied or if further information is required.
 Please email firstname.lastname@example.org if you have questions about this form.